GongT/baobao/@build-script/typescript-transformer-common/docs/typescript-transformer-common.api.md

 // @public (undocumented)
 export function dumpFlags(flags: number, def: any): void;

+// Warning: (ae-missing-release-tag) "dumpFlagStrings" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function dumpFlagStrings(flags: number, def: any, sp?: string): string;

 // Warning: (ae-missing-release-tag) "dumpNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function dumpNode(node: Node, options?: InspectOptions): void;
+export function dumpNode(node: Node | Node[], options?: InspectOptions): void;

 // Warning: (ae-missing-release-tag) "extensionIsKindOfScriptFile" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //